Freeman powers Braves to 7-4 win, snaps Rays’ 4-game streak

 But the Tampa Bay bullpen couldn’t hold the lead for Charlie Morton, who gave up six hits, walked one and struck out seven in a much-improved performance from opening day.

 Andrew Kittredge gave up back-to-back doubles, retiring only one hitter before giving way to Oliver Drake (0-1).
-The funky right-hander had a chance to escape with the lead intact, but Willy Adames bobbled a high chopper by Ozzie Albies that was ruled an infield hit.
+The funky right-hander had a chance to escape with the lead intact, but shortstop Willy Adames, cutting across the infield, bobbled a high chopper by Ozzie Albies that was ruled an infield hit.

+“Those kind of games, they’re going to happen,” said Adames, who was charged with a throwing error in the seventh that led to another Atlanta run.
+“We’re going to have to try to cut it out and don’t let it happen a lot.
+This is a short season.
+We can’t be making those mistakes.”

 Freeman followed with his fourth hit of the night, lining an RBI single to right-center.
 Albies was thrown out at third to end the inning, but Ender Inciarte had already crossed the plate with the go-ahead run.

-Atlanta added to its lead with two more runs in the seventh.
-Mark Melancon worked a perfect ninth for his first save.
+Mark Melancon worked a perfect ninth for the save in his season debut.

 The Rays denied Freeman another RBI in the first after he launched a drive to deep right that sailed beyond the glove of Renfroe and bounced off the wall.